Lecrapouille/TimedPetriNetEditor/README.md

   transition (usually condition depending on system sensors).
 Return `true` when the transition is enabled.
 There is one method to write by transitions.

-Here a small example on how to call your generated Grafcet as `Grafcet-gen.hpp`.
+Here a small example on how to call your generated GRAFCET as `Grafcet-gen.hpp`.
 By default, the C++ namespace is `generated` but this can be changed by parameters of the method `PetriNet::exportToCpp(filepath, namespace)`.